Troubleshooting system updates

 Warning

-SecureDrop Workstation is in a limited beta phase, and is not recommended for general use at this time.
+SecureDrop Workstation is currently in a closed beta, and we do not recommend installing it for production purposes independently.
 See our blog post for more information.

 After you log into Qubes, the SecureDrop Workstation preflight updater will prompt you to check for available system updates at least once per day.